Frequently Asked Questions

 The OptiGauge, controller, monitor, and switch all take standard 120VAC – 240VAC.
 This is controlled automatically through the power input module

-Yes: Although the OptiGauge MLS and EMS are sold with a controller, customers are allowed to purchase an OptiGauge II or LT system without the controller if their existing computer meets certain minimum standards.
-In the OptiGauge II and LT, the customer is provided with the OCC software to load on their computer.
+Yes: Although the OptiGauge MLS and EMS are sold with a controller, customers are allowed to purchase an OptiGauge II system without the controller if their existing computer meets certain minimum standards.
+In the OptiGauge II, the customer is provided with the OCC software to load on their computer.

 Yes: Customers can load antivirus software on their controller as long as that software does not interfere with OCC functionality.
 Please consult with Lumetrics software engineering before performing this task.